SYNOPSIS

 -b bits-

 Specifies the number of bits in the key to create.
-For RSA keys, the minimum is 768 bits and the default is 2048 bits.
-Generally 2048 bits is considered sufficient.
+For RSA keys, the minimum size is 1024 bits and the default is 3072 bits.
+Generally, 3072 bits is considered sufficient.
 DSA keys must be exactly 1024 bits as specified by FIPS 186-2.
+For ECDSA keys, the

 -c -

 Requests changing the comment in the private and public key files.
-This operation is only supported for RSA1 keys.
-The program will prompt for the file containing the private keys, for passphrase if the key has one, and for the new comment.
+The program will prompt for the file containing the private keys, for the passphrase if the key has one, and for the new comment.

 -D reader-

-Downloads the RSA public key stored in the smartcard in reader.
+Download the public key stored in the smartcard in reader When used in combination with

 -e -